Geordie Williamson, Director

 Anthony Henderson, Founding Executive Director

-Professor Anthony Henderson received his undergraduate degree from the University of Sydney and obtained his PhD from the Massachusetts Institute of Technology in 2001.
-He returned to the University of Sydney as a postdoctoral researcher and has worked here ever since, becoming a Professor of Mathematics in 2016.
+Anthony Henderson received his undergraduate degree from the University of Sydney and obtained his PhD from the Massachusetts Institute of Technology in 2001.
+He worked at the University of Sydney from July 2001 to June 2022, becoming a Professor of Mathematics in 2016.
 He is also a founding Director of the Simon Marais Mathematics Competition for undergraduates in the Asia-Pacific region.
+In April 2022 he was farewelled from SMRI at the Hendoff.

 Broadly speaking, he is interested in geometric and combinatorial aspects of representation theory.
 In particular, he studies the geometry of nilpotent varieties and Springer fibres, and their generalisations.